- The takeaway from this week’s episode is … follow your “why” and you will never go wrong.

 - Here’s what this will do for you … you will be able to identify any area of your life that does not align with your “why.”

 - Here’s what I want you to do with it … stay on the path to your “why,” invest 15 minutes daily and have an honest conversation with yourself.

-“Why do you do what you do?
-The next time you get the urge to ask someone what they do just ask them why instead.
+Why do you do what you do?
+The next time you get the urge to ask someone what they do – ask them why instead.

-Even if people do what they do very well, it doesn’t mean they should be doing it.
-For example, the person who decided to become a doctor because his/her father and grandfather were doctors and all their brothers and sisters are doctors.
-They didn’t want to be a physician, maybe they wanted to be an artist.
+For example, a person who decided to become a doctor because his/her father and grandfather were doctors and all their brothers and sisters are doctors doesn’t mean they will want to be one.
+If they didn’t want to be a physician, maybe they wanted to be an artist.

-- Ask yourself before you do something, “Am I doing it for others or just for myself?” … “Am I living my purpose, my passion, or am I just running in place?”
+Ask yourself before you do anything, “why am I doing it?”
+Am I doing it for others or just for myself?”
+“Am I living my purpose, or am I just running in place?”

 HOW IT WORKS: So, if why you do something is more important than what you do, why are people always so concerned with “what” it is that you do?
 It could be that they just associate a dollar amount to everything that they do.
 A fulfilling future does not come from what you acquire because of what you do, it is who you become from why you did it.
 So, ask yourself, why do you do what you do?
 Are you becoming a person you will respect and enjoy being? ~ Linda Deir